Children’s National Experts Presenting at Pediatric Academic Societies’ Conference

-Washington, DC—More than 120 pediatricians and researchers from Children’s National Medical Center will present at the 2013 Pediatric Academic Societies Annual Meeting, which runs from May 4 through May 7 in Washington, DC.
-Experts from a variety of pediatric disciplines will discuss current findings in their research.
+Washington, DC—More than 20 pediatricians and researchers from Children’s National Medical Center will present at the 2012 Pediatric Academies Societies Annual Meeting, which runs from April 28 to May 1 in Boston.
+Experts from a variety of pediatric disciplines will discuss relevant and current findings in their research.

 Select topics include:

-Children’s National, through research conducted by Children’s Research Institute, the Sheikh Zayed Institute for Pediatric Surgical Innovation, and the Clinical and Translational Science Institute at Children’s National, conducts and promotes translational and clinical medical research and education programs within Children’s that lead to improved understanding, prevention, treatment, and care of childhood diseases.
+Children’s National Medical Center, through research conducted by Children’s Research Institute, the Sheikh Zayed Institute for Pediatric Surgical Innovation, and the Clinical and Translational Science Institute at Children’s National, conducts and promotes translational and clinical medical research and education programs that lead to improved understanding, prevention, treatment, and care of childhood diseases.